WayenVan/sedentary_CSI_classification/README.md

-# Now just a simple Implement with ViT
+# movement recognition with 5g signal

+implement with tensorflow

+to be finished....